gregorwolf/terraform-trial/README.md

 ## First time usage

+> [!IMPORTANT]
-When you use this repository for the first time on a freshly created BTP Trial account then you need to uncomment the import lines in the `main.tf` file.
+> When you use this repository for the first time on a freshly created BTP Trial account then you need to uncomment the import lines in the `main.tf` file.

 ## Usage

-Authenticate to: Terraform Cloud:
+Authenticate to Terraform Cloud:

 ```bash
 terraform login